go-acme/lego/docs/content/dns/zz_gen_joker.md

 ## SVC mode

-In the SVC mode, username and passsword are not my email and account passwords, but those displayed in Joker.com domain dashboard when enabling Dynamic DNS.
+In the SVC mode, username and passsword are not your email and account passwords, but those displayed in Joker.com domain dashboard when enabling Dynamic DNS.

 Reference: https://joker.com/faq/content/6/496/en/let_s-encrypt-support.html